Introduction to PostgreSQL Backup

 pg_dump databaseName > outputFile

-- pg_dump: It is the utility program that is provided in PostgreSQL to store the current state of the database into a file that will contain commands which when run on the database server will recreate the state of the database when it was dumped using the same.
-It is a client-side program and needs to be run through the Linux command line prompt.
+- pg_dump: It is the utility program provided in PostgreSQL to store the current state of the database into a file containing commands which, when run on the database server, will recreate the state of the database when it was dumped using the same.
+To run it, you need to execute pg_dump as a client-side program through the Linux command line prompt.

-- databaseName: It is the name of the database which you want to dump.
+- databaseName: It is the database name you want to dump.

-- outputFile: It is the name of the file which has to be created after the dumping is finished.
+- outputFile: It is the file name that has to be created after the dumping is finished.

-pg_dump process needs to be done only by the superuser login as it has permission to read all the databases and tables.
+The execution of the pg_dump process is limited to the superuser login because only the superuser has the necessary permissions to read all databases and tables.
 Although, you do have a facility to dump the database remotely.
-By default the environment variables PGHOST, PGPORT, and PGUSER are considered as the localhost,5432, and username using which you default to connect to database which is the same as the username of the operating system.
+By default, the environment variables PGHOST, PGPORT, and PGUSER consider the localhost, port 5432, and the username associated with the operating system as the default values for connecting to the database.

-You can change the PGHOST and PGPORT by using the options -h for host and -p for the port in pg_dump command.
-To change and override the PGUSER variable you can use the -U option in the statement.
-All this is confirmed using the client authentication mechanisms.
+You can change the PGHOST and PGPORT by using the options -h for the host and -p for the port in the pg_dump command.
+To change and override the PGUSER variable, you can use the -U option in the statement.
+Client authentication mechanisms confirm all of this.

 Example: